d-led/selfdestructing/README.md

 selfdestructing-cpp
 ===================

-This is a small C++ "artwork" - classes that deliberately crash on copying.
+This is a small C++ "artwork" - classes that deliberately crash on object construction.

+The goal is to create a DSL that is readable in English.

 The project is meant to be a work in progress, since there are lots of possibilites of use and configuration of such classes.